 1. Understand the status quo and changes in order to assess the relevance of competitive response

 Here too, make sure you fully understand the current situation and how it has changed compared to the past.
-If, for instance, the case is about a main competitor having introduced a new product, then you will want to know the following:
+If, for instance, the case is about the main competitor having introduced a new product, then you will want to know the following:

 - What is the nature of the product and how does it differ from what the client offers?